NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 ## Privileged vs Non-privileged Bases
 Privileged and non-privileged both exist within models in this context.
 However, they do have different abilities.

 **Privileged**: Means that the features are aligned with in activation with specific features.
 So, neurons are able to clearly show activation with feature inputs.
+This allows us to do Symmetry Breaking to making certain directions more meaningful.

 **Non-privileged**: Means the directional relations in the activations are arbitrary, and any relational direction could be significant.
+Word Embeddings are an example of features that are defined manually.

 ## The Superposition Hypothesis
-The hypothesis suggests that there are encodings in the neuron to allow the neuron to store different feature relations.
+The hypothesis suggests that there are almost-orthogonal encodings in the neuron to allow the neuron to store more feature relations.

 They way that this happens is when the representation of the vectors are almost orthogonal.
 This leads to the network to encode more features.

 Also, neurons tends to want to compress the data and relations, due to the loss functionality.
 Allowing the neuron to almost sense compression vectors.

 Although there might be an assumed cost to compressing features into neurons, through "noise" or "interference" of directional relations.
-The benefit might out weight the cost, as highly sparse features, allowing them to encode more features in one form factor.
+The benefit might out weight the cost, as highly sparse features, allowing them to encode more features in one form factor in a single neuron with lower dimensionality.

 ## Summary: Of Hierarchy of Features Properties